groupdocs-search/GroupDocs.Search-Docs/net/developer-guide/advanced-usage/creating-an-index/search-index-settings.md

 ---
 This page contains a description of all index settings that can be specified in an instance of the [IndexSettings](https://reference.groupdocs.com/net/search/groupdocs.search/indexsettings) class.

-## AutoDetectEncoding property

-The [AutoDetectEncoding](https://reference.groupdocs.com/net/search/groupdocs.search/indexsettings/properties/autodetectencoding) property is a flag that allows you to automatically detect the following encodings of text files during indexing: UTF-32 LE, UTF-32 BE, UTF-16 LE, UTF-16 BE, UTF-8, UTF-7, ANSI.
-By default, the encoding auto detection of text files is disabled.
-But in any case, the encoding of a text file can be set during indexing when the [FileIndexing](https://reference.groupdocs.com/net/search/groupdocs.search.events/eventhub/events/fileindexing)event is raised.
-Detailed information on detecting and setting the encoding of text files is presented on the page [Text file encoding detection]({{< ref "search/net/developer-guide/advanced-usage/indexing/text-file-encoding-detection.md" >}}).

 ## CustomExtractors property

 The [CustomExtractors](https://reference.groupdocs.com/net/search/groupdocs.search/indexsettings/properties/customextractors) property returns a collection of custom text extractors that allows adding new extractors for supported or not supported formats.
 A complete example of implementing a custom text extractor and using it to extract text is presented on the page [Custom text extractors]({{< ref "search/net/developer-guide/advanced-usage/indexing/custom-text-extractors.md" >}}).